rongyugu/rongyugu.github.io/_pages/about.md

   - /about.html
 ---

 Rong-Yu Gu is a Ph.D. student in Gentine's lab in Earth and Environmental Engineering, Columbia University.
-She is studying the impact of natural disturbances on the aboveground carbon stocks and the phenological responses of vegetation to climate.
+She is studying the phenological responses of vegetation to climate and natual disturbances using multi-scale observations and machine learning-driven products.
 Her research interest includes terrestrial carbon cycle, climate extremes, eco-hydro-climatology, land-atmosphere interactions.

 ---